 - Using ANSI/AAMI PB70 standard Level 3 or 4 gown (that is, sterile surgical isolation gowns) for surgery/invasive procedures with a medium to high risk of contamination.

-- Using non-surgical isolation gowns for routine care of patients that are suspected to be infected with COVID-19.
+- Isolation gowns for routine care of patients that are suspected or confirmed to be infected with COVID-19.

 - For training, use gowns that are beyond the manufacturer-designated shelf life, if available.

 - Prioritize the use of gowns and surgical masks by the type of activities required for patients.
 If there are shortages of gowns, they should be prioritized for aerosol-generating procedures (such as suctioning, nebulizer treatments, and other respiratory treatments or procedures), care activities where splashes and sprays are anticipated, and high-contact patient care activities that provide opportunities for transfer of pathogens to the hands and clothing of health care providers.
 Examples of high-contact patient care activities requiring gown use include: dressing, bathing/showering, transferring, providing hygiene, changing linens, changing briefs or assisting with toileting, device care or use, or wound care.

 Crisis or Alternate Strategies (may need to be considered if surgical mask or gown demand exceeds the supply)

 - If Surgical Masks and/or Gowns Are Running Low